Access at the British Music Experience

 Both of the our ticket desks have lowered counters and all circulation spaces within the British Music Experience are fully accessible for wheelchairs, including our Merch Store and Star Cafe.

-We have a number of wheelchairs which can be reserved by contacting our ticket office on 03443 350 655.
+We have a number of wheelchairs which can be reserved by contacting our ticket desk on 0151 519 0915.